-Note: InRule for Dynamics 365 is now available via InRule SaaS, in which case the majority of this document is not applicable and will be managed for you.
-If you require assistance to configure your Dynamics instance with an InRule SaaS environment - please contact support@inrule.com.
+InRule for Dynamics 365 is now available via InRule SaaS, in which case many of the deployment steps in this document are not applicable and will be managed for you.
+This is the most stream-lined deployment available to both qualified Trial users and licensed customers.